 Great Keto Dinner at Epcot’s Biergarten Restaurant

-Like I mentioned, we had dinner reservations scheduled at Biergarten Restaurant.
-Beirgarten Restaurant is a German-style buffet, and it had some great keto-friendly options all around!
+As I mentioned, we had dinner reservations scheduled at Biergarten Restaurant.
+Biergarten Restaurant is a German-style buffet, and it had some great keto-friendly options all around!
 I forgot how much I really enjoy German food!
 They had a nice selection of salads, multiple German Sausages, and a great carving station.
 In addition to the great keto options, they also had food that my whole family enjoyed, and an entertaining German show that the kids really loved!

 Keto Snacks at the International Food and Wine Festival

-So, the highlight for my eating journey at all of Walt Disney World had to be making my way around the world at Epcot’s International Food and Wine Festival.
+So, the highlight of my eating journey at all of Walt Disney World had to be making my way around the world at Epcot’s International Food and Wine Festival.
 So many of the items that we tried were really amazing, and I was able to find a few things that I could eat.
 Now, on most items, I did have to avoid a little something here and there, but the foods were still great.
 Here is a list of things that I was able to eat:

 - At the Australia Pavillion, I had the Grilled Lamb Chop with Mint Pesto and Potato Crunchies – I did scrape off the potato crunchies as they were basically Lay’s Potato Chips.